 Some history of the QF5 flight number

-Until April 2013, the QF5 flight number was used on Qantas’ Sydney-Singapore-Frankfurt service.
-This route was discontinued, but the QF5 flight number continued to be used until 2018 on the Sydney-Singapore route.
+Until April 2013, Qantas used the QF5 flight number for its Sydney-Singapore-Frankfurt service.
+This route was discontinued in 2013, but the QF5 flight number continued to be used until 2018 on the Sydney-Singapore route.

 Qantas first began serving both Frankfurt and Rome in the 1950s, with a Super Constellation aircraft that flew from Sydney to London with stops in Darwin, Jakarta, Singapore, Bangkok, Calcutta, Karachi, Cairo, Athens, Rome and Frankfurt.
 Over the years, most of the stops were removed as new aircraft were developed that could fly further.